CAMPBELL AIR QUALITY

 BIO

-My diverse resume includes a doctoral degree in atmospheric science, and over 10 years of experience in environmental research and consulting, gaining experience in the industry, academic, and government sectors.
-I have peer reviewed research experience that spans from the surface to the stratosphere, where currently I am focused on meteorological and chemical (air quality) model application and development, climate and emission projections, and land surface/flux modeling.
+My resume includes a doctoral degree in atmospheric science, and over 10 years of experience in environmental research and consulting.
+Experience includes the industry, academic, and government sectors, with peer reviewed research that spans from the surface to the stratosphere.
+Currently focused on meteorology and chemical (air quality) model application and development, atmosphere-biosphere interactions, climate and emission projections, and land surface/flux modeling.

-I am a Certified Consulting Meteorologist (CCM # 669) with the American Meteorological Society, and I pride myself in having a strong combination of knowledge, character, and experience when it comes to cutting-edge research and consulting services in meteorological and air quality modeling across many different applications.
+Certified Consulting Meteorologist (CCM # 669) with the American Meteorological Society, and pride myself in having a strong combination of knowledge, character, and experience when it comes to cutting-edge research and consulting services in meteorological and air quality modeling across many different applications.

 Air quality modeling